Flamingo-tech/Open-AIR/Open Air Mini/README.md

 # Important:
-This project is not supported by Duco and or Orcon the company nor is there any affiliation with these companies.
+This project is not supported by Duco and Orcon, nor is there any affiliation with and/or (technical) support from these companies.